hyprwm/hyprland-wiki/pages/Configuring/Configuring-Hyprland.md

 The default config is *very* barebones.
 Please refer to this wiki page and the pages linked further down here for full configuration instructions.

-**Make sure to read the "Basic configuring" page as well**.
+**Make sure to read the "Variables" page as well**.
 It covers all the toggleable / numerical options.
 {{< /hint >}}